Hand Cutting Dovetails

-Judging from the number of woodworking websites that feature the image of a dovetail joint, this handsome interlocking connection may be the most prevalent symbol of fine craftsmanship.
-As strong as they are beautiful, dovetails are popular in part because of how useful they are for building a wide range of projects — a stereo cabinet carcass, a frame for a cocktail or serving tray, the drawers of a desk, dresser or chest, etc. Even the layout of the joint’s basic components — angled pins that mate with bird-like tails — can add a stylish decorative element to practically any project.
+Dovetail joints are the most prevalent and useful joints in modern woodworking and should be a part of every woodworker's arsenal.
+As strong as they are beautiful, dovetails are popular in part because of how useful they are for building a wide range of projects.
+Even the layout of the joint’s basic components can add a stylish decorative element to practically any project.

 The classic method for hand-cutting dovetails starts with laying out and marking the pins and tails on your piece.
 Dovetail joints come in several flavors: